Expand allCollapse all

-Australia Pacific LNG Project (Origin Energy, ConocoPhillips and Sinopec): Mark acted in the development of this CSG to LNG project (largest such project in the world) which involved gas field development, construction of a pipeline (in excess of 500km) from the gas fields to Curtis Island and construction of a LNG plant on Curtis island and construction of ancillary onshore and marine facilities.
-Mark was the primary adviser on all petroleum regulatory, land access and native title and cultural heritage issues, strategic advice, government liaison, overlapping tenure issues and issues dealing with adjacent gas tenures and cross border infrastructure.
+Australia Pacific LNG Project (Origin Energy, ConocoPhillips and Sinopec): Acted in the development of this CSG to LNG project (largest such project in the world) which involved gas field development, construction of a pipeline (in excess of 500km) from the gas fields to Curtis Island and construction of a LNG plant on Curtis island and construction of ancillary onshore and marine facilities.
+Mark was the primary adviser on all petroleum regulatory, land access and native title and Aboriginal cultural heritage issues, strategic advice, government liaison, overlapping tenure issues and issues dealing with adjacent gas tenures and cross border infrastructure.

-Peabody Burton and North Goonyella Expansion Projects: Mark acted for Peabody Energy (and its predecessors) on all project development matters for the extension of the Burton Coal Project and expansion of North Goonyella.
+Peabody Burton and North Goonyella Expansion Projects: Acted for Peabody Energy (and its predecessors) on all project development matters for the extension of the Burton Coal Project and expansion of North Goonyella.
 This included landowner and government negotiations, obtaining of all approvals, and, in the Burton expansion project, advising on the first significant native title compensation case.

 MMG Dugald River Project: Mark's work on this project included approvals strategy, landowner access and compensation issues, dealing with a range of infrastructure approvals and proceedings in the Land Court in relation to an objection to a proposed mining lease and environmental authority.

 Meandu and Kunioon Coal Projects: Provided Stanwell with regulatory, land access, native title and compensation advice and drafted all relevant documentation associated with the development of the Meandu and Kunioon Coal Projects.
 This has recently included resolving complex groundwater issues through a series of make good agreements for the Meandu extension project.